bikrantlabs/nestjs-ddd/README.md

 The `dtos` are kept inside presentation layer because they contain the shape of data sent/received through http request, so we can't move `dtos` to other folders.

 ## Ports and Adapters

 Basically used to define how a core system interacts with external components.
 External components includes databases, external apis, messaging systems, user interfaces, Logging/Monitoring Service, File Storage Solutions etc.

 Adapters lies inside `infrastructure/persistence/in-memory`(just some values in arrays/objects database adapter), `infrastructure/persistence/orm`(ORM database adapter)

+> NOTE: Ports lies inside application layer. _Ports only define interfaces through which application interacts with external services_ The example of `Port` is `alarm.repository.ts` which only contains abstract class exposing the methods which are used to interact with database.

+> Adapters lies inside infrastructure layer, _and they are the implementation of those ports_ In this example we have an adapter `infrastructure/persistence/(in-memory | orm)/repositories/alarm.repositories.ts.
+Those repositories are concrete implementation of ports.